appvia/kore-example-apps/dotnet-hello-world/exercises/Exercise 3/README.md

     app: dotnet-core-hello-world
 EOF
 ```
 Services are useful for routing internal traffic but what about external traffic?
 How do we also handle secure connections using TLS?
-How do we us external DNS?
+How do we use external DNS?
 This is where the `ingress` resource is used.
 Things are now getting a bit more complicated but luckily Kore can handle this for you.

 We are now going to walkthrough the Kore UI to create Ingress, using Kore managed TLS and external DNS.